boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 - `ZoneInfo64TzdbProvider`, a provider using ICU's zoneinfo64 resource
   bundle.

-We hope to have a zerocopy compiled timezone provider available in the near future.
+We hope to have a zero copy compiled timezone provider available in the near future.

 ## Using `temporal_rs`